Key Takeaways

 Afro-textured hair, however, grows from curved follicles that spiral beneath the skin surface.
 The curvature can be significant - some follicles curve at 90° or more within the dermis.
 When a standard straight punch is applied to a curved follicle, it doesn't follow the curve - it cuts through it.
 This is called transection, and it destroys the follicle.

 Transection rates with standard technique on Afro hair can reach 30-50% - meaning nearly half of extracted grafts are damaged and non-viable.
-This is clinically unacceptable.
+This is clinically unacceptable, as documented in ISHRS clinical data.

 The Solution: Modified Extraction Techniques